kexiZeroing/kexiZeroing.github.io/src/blog/data-fetching-with-tanstack-query.md

 ```

 > `useEffect` callback cannot be async.
 React expects `useEffect(() => {})` to return nothing or a cleanup function — not a Promise.
 So if you need `await`, you must define an inner async function and call it inside the effect.
+>
+> In development, you will see two fetches in the Network tab.
+There is nothing wrong with that.
+Even though there is an extra request, it won’t affect the state thanks to the `if (!active)` check.
+In production, there will only be one request.

 In reality, we still need to think about:
 1. For every component that needs the same data, we have to refetch it.